-Today, the refrigeration and air conditioning industry is undergoing a major transformation.
-Growing concern about the environmental impact of traditional refrigerants and new international regulations have driven the adoption of more sustainable technologies.
-In this context, CO₂ as a cooling system has become one of the most efficient, safe, and environmentally friendly solutions.
+Currently, the refrigeration and air conditioning industry is undergoing a complete transformation.
+Growing concern over the environmental impact of traditional refrigerants and new international regulations have driven the adoption of more sustainable technologies.
+In this context, CO₂ as a cooling system has established itself as one of the most efficient, safe, and environmentally friendly solutions.

-At Inditer, we constantly work to offer refrigeration solutions tailored to the needs of each industrial sector.
+At Inditer, we work constantly to offer refrigeration solutions adapted to the needs of each industrial sector.
 Thanks to our experience in thermal engineering and our specialization in CO₂-based systems, we can design and implement high-performance equipment that combines energy efficiency, sustainability, and operational reliability.

-Throughout this article, we will analyze in depth what CO₂ as a refrigerant is, how it works within cooling systems, what advantages it offers compared to other gases, and why it is becoming the benchmark standard in industrial and commercial refrigeration.
+Throughout this article, we will analyze in depth what CO₂ is as a refrigerant, how it works within cooling systems, what its advantages are compared to other gases, and why it is becoming the reference standard in industrial and commercial refrigeration.

 What is CO₂ as a cooling system?

 Carbon dioxide (CO₂), known in refrigeration as R744, is a natural refrigerant used to transfer heat within a cooling system.
-Although its use in refrigeration is not new — it was already used at the end of the 19th century — in recent decades it has regained prominence due to its low environmental impact and high energy efficiency.
+Although its use in refrigeration is not new—it was already being used at the end of the 19th century—it has regained prominence in recent decades due to its low environmental impact and high energy efficiency.

-Within these installations, components specifically designed for CO₂ are essential to guarantee system performance and safety.
-For example, in our industrial solutions we integrate equipment such as the Gas Cooler, designed to optimize heat dissipation in transcritical CO₂ systems.
+Within these installations, components designed specifically for CO₂ are fundamental to ensuring system performance and safety.
+For example, in our industrial solutions, we integrate equipment such as the Gas Cooler, designed to optimize heat dissipation in transcritical CO₂ systems.

 How does a CO₂ cooling system work?

-To understand how CO₂ cooling systems operate, it is necessary to understand the refrigeration cycle that allows heat to be transferred from the space or product we want to cool to the outside environment.
+To understand how CO₂ cooling systems work, it is necessary to know the refrigeration cycle that allows heat to be transferred from the space or product we want to cool to the outside.

 The CO₂ refrigeration cycle